DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-03-09-course-full-after-submitting.md

 ---
 title: Courses that become full after submission
-description: Considerations for when a course becomes full between submission and the provider receiving it
+description: Considerations for when a course becomes full between submission and the provider receiving it.
 date: 2020-03-09
 related:
   items: